ChrisDBaldwin/KaolinSoccer/README.md

 -Change the stone remnant ball into a working model that isn't just a wireframe

--Design and Create some new abilties
+-Design and create some new abilties

 -Auto-level all of the player's abilities for them

+-Add a win condition -- probably first to 10 or 15 points